forbjok/vut/README.md

 $ vut init 1.0.0
 ```
 ... where 1.0.0 can be substituted with any SemVer 2.0 compatible version string that will be used as the initial version.

+### Cargo.toml (Rust)
+Cargo.toml is the package manifesto file used by Rust's package manager Cargo.
+If Vut is executed within a Cargo project, Cargo.toml should be automatically detected and used as the authoritative version source.

+### package.json (NPM)
+package.json is the package description format used by the NPM package manager.
+If Vut is executed within an NPM project, package.json should be automatically detected and used as the authoritative version source.

 ## Bumping a version
 To bump a version component, use any one of: